Asset-backed securities purchase programme (ABSPP) - Questions & Answers

-The ABSPP, together with the third covered bond purchase programme (CBPP3) and the public sector purchase programme (PSPP), is part of the ECB’s expanded asset purchase programme (APP).
-The ABSPP further enhances the transmission of monetary policy, facilitates credit provision to the euro area economy and generates positive spillovers to other markets.
-As a result, it eases the ECB’s monetary policy stance, contributing to a return of inflation rates to levels closer to 2%.
+The ABSPP, together with the third covered bond purchase programme (CBPP3), the public sector purchase programme (PSPP) and the corporate sector purchase programme (CSPP), is part of the ECB’s asset purchase programme (APP).
+The ABSPP further enhances the transmission of monetary policy, facilitates the provision of credit to the euro area economy, eases borrowing conditions for households and firms and contributes to a sustained adjustment in inflation rates to levels that are below, but close to, 2%.
 The ABSPP also helps banks to diversify funding sources and stimulates the issuance of new securities.
-Asset-backed securities can help banks to fulfil their main role: providing credit to the real economy.
+Asset-backed securities (ABSs) can help banks to fulfil their main role: providing credit to the real economy.
 For instance, securitising loans and selling them can provide banks with the necessary funds to provide new lending to the real economy.

 No binding maximum or minimum maturity has been defined for the programme.

-Q2.3: What is the minimum or maximum issuance size of ABSs eligible for purchase under the ABSPP?
+Q2.5 What is the maximum or minimum issuance size of ABSs eligible for purchase under the ABSPP?

 No minimum or maximum issuance size has been defined for the programme.

-The Eurosystem may purchase mezzanine tranches of ABSs, provided that those mezzanine tranches are subject to a guarantee complying with the criteria for guarantees in the Eurosystem collateral framework set out in Articles 114, 115, 117 and 118 of Part Four, Title IV of Guideline (EU) 2015/510 (ECB/2014/60).
+The Eurosystem may purchase mezzanine tranches of ABSs provided that those mezzanine tranches are subject to a guarantee complying with the criteria for guarantees in the Eurosystem collateral framework set out in Articles 114, 115, 117 and 118 of Part Four, Title IV of Guideline (EU) 2015/510 (ECB/2014/60), unofficial consolidated version.
 They must also be issued by a guarantor with a credit assessment in accordance with Article 83(c) of Guideline (EU) 2015/510 (ECB/2014/60) (as outlined in Article 2(9) of Decision ECB/2014/45).
-This means that the guarantee needs to be unconditional and irrevocable, payable on first demand, and cover principal, interest and any amounts due under the ABSs.
+This means that the guarantee must be unconditional and irrevocable, payable on first demand, and cover principal, interest and any amounts due under the ABSs.
 In addition, the Eurosystem will conduct appropriate credit risk and due diligence procedures prior to the purchase of guaranteed mezzanine tranches of ABSs, in line with the procedures in place for all ABSs considered for purchase.

 No, the Eurosystem may only purchase senior and guaranteed mezzanine tranches of those ABSs that fulfil the eligibility criteria described above.

-Q.2.7: Does the ABSPP also purchase in the primary market?
+Q.2.9 Does the ABSPP purchase in the primary market?

-Yes, the ABSPP is active in both the primary and secondary ABS markets.
-It is also able to purchase retained transactions, but only alongside other investors.
+Yes, the ABSPP can purchase in both the primary and secondary ABS markets.
+It can also purchase retained transactions alongside other investors.

-Q2.9 Under the ABSPP, the Eurosystem will be able to buy up to 70% of an ABS per ISIN (or 30% in the case of Greece and Cyprus).
-In the case of the remaining 30% (or 70%), are these eligible as collateral for Eurosystem monetary policy operations, assuming they meet the ABS eligibility criteria?
+Q2.12 Under the ABSPP, the Eurosystem will be able to buy up to 70% of an ABS per ISIN.
+In the case of the remaining 30%, are these eligible as collateral for Eurosystem monetary policy operations, assuming they meet the ABS eligibility criteria?